bleaktwig/yuadrem-wiki/docs/religion/index.md

 * [**Ur**](godtrees/ur.md), a fir with countless golden crowns, was the tree of Pagram.

 ### Illuminants
-The tovasic gods, or _second gods_ in Avshenese, are mortals who are given godhood by higher gods through a ritual of ascension.
+The tovasic gods, or _second gods_ in avshenese, are mortals who are given godhood by higher gods through a ritual of ascension.
 Better known as illuminants, they are usually protagonists of legends, becoming deities after death and watching over the world alongside the mevic gods from the heavens.

 * **Avenush** is the god of teaching and tactics.
 As a mortal, they were an elf who mediated the peace between Gannag and the Seven Princedoms, then proceeded to create the gannagian apomantic system<!-- NOTE.
 Link. -->.
 They were ascended by Febrid, and their depictions show a body covered entirely by a most complex network of apomantic signatures, a glyph carved into each centimeter of bark.